 IRC Section 338 Approach

-The Section 338 approach compares a company’s actual income, gain, deduction, or loss items to hypothetical results that could have occurred if a Section 338 election had been made.
-This approach factors in a hypothetical purchase of all stock on the ownership change date.
+The IRC Section 338 approach compares a company’s actual income, gain, deduction, or loss items to hypothetical results that could have occurred if an IRC Section 338 election had been made.
+This approach factors in a hypothetical purchase of all assets on the ownership change date.

 We're Here to Help

-You also want to make sure your company isn’t caught off-guard by Section 382 when a transaction comes up.
-All too often, companies are in the negotiation phase of a sale when they look into the actual value of their NOLs and credits—usually when a buyer tries to value those NOLs or credits.
-Neither buyer nor seller wants a Section 382 study to hold up a transaction.
+You also want to make sure your company isn’t caught off-guard by IRC Section 382 when a transaction comes up.
+All too often, companies are in the negotiation phase of a sale when they investigate the actual value of their NOLs and credits—usually when a buyer tries to value those NOLs or credits.
+Neither buyer nor seller wants an IRC Section 382 study to hold up a transaction.

-To learn more about the Section 382 limitation, or how you can use your NOLs and credits, contact your Moss Adams professional.
-For more information about NOL carryback opportunities, especially in the wake of COVID-19, watch our webcast.
+To learn more about the IRC Section 382 limitation, or how you can use your NOLs and credits, contact your Moss Adams professional.